WHAT ARE NEWLY QUALIFIED NANNIES?

 If you are interested in employing a NQN, please note the following important information:

-- NQNs become available each year from the end of May until they are all successfully placed in a NQN role.
-Please contact the NQN Team throughout the year to enquire about the remaining availability of NQNs.
+- NQNs become available for interviews each year from the end of June until they are all successfully placed in an NQN role.
+Please contact the NQN team throughout the year to enquire about the remaining availability of NQNs.

-- Due to the high demand for NQNs, we are unable to guarantee that all registered families will be sent a NQN CV or in hiring a NQN.
+- Due to the high demand for NQNs, we are unable to guarantee that all registered families will be sent an NQN CV or in hiring a NQN.

 - NQNs are required to work in England and Wales (excluding Scotland, Northern Ireland and the Channel Islands), and we cannot therefore register overseas positions for NQNs.